joinpursuit/AC_4_Web/units/html/lessons/css_flexbox.md

 ## Goals
 * Understand what flexbox is and how it can be used for responsive styling
-* Utilize flexbox to style a page
+* Utilize flexbox and media queries to style a responsive page

 ## Keywords
+* Responsive
 * Flexbox
 * Flex container
 * Display